 For those who still haven’t decided what to eat in Myeong-dong, you’re in luck!
-This article lists eight of the most popular restaurants from Korea’s dining mobile app.
+This article lists eight of the most popular restaurants according to the results from one of Korea’s widely used dining mobile apps.
 Whether it’s Korean, Japanese, Chinese or Western cuisine you’re looking for, choose any of the restaurants below and you will not be disappointed!

-At Lotte Hotel Seoul's La Seine, expert chefs show off their skills as they prepare savory meals at a total of eight distinguished cooking stations – Asian cuisine, Japanese cuisine, Western cuisine, noodles, cold meal, Korean grill, dessert, and beverage bar.
-The plethora of food is prepared to serve the appetite of all visitors.
+At Lotte Hotel Seoul's La Seine, expert chefs show off their skills as they prepare delicious meals at a total of eight distinguished stations – Asian cuisine, Japanese cuisine, Western cuisine, noodles, cold meal, Korean grill, dessert, and beverage bar.
+The plethora of food is prepared to serve the appetites of all visitors.
 As a luxurious hotel buffet restaurant, fresh and quality ingredients are carefully selected at La Seine in order to provide a splendied dining experience.

 As the representative restaurant of Westin Chosun Hotel Seoul, Aria offers a plethora of extravegant menus where you can enjoy a course meal of appetizers, main dish and desserts all at one place.
-With live cooking stations dedicated to Korean & Chinese cuisine, Japanese cuisine, grill, pasta, salad, and more, sizzling sounds and savory smells will stimulate your senses while you indulge yourself on the feast.
+With live cooking stations dedicated to Korean & Chinese cuisine, Japanese cuisine, grill, pasta, salad, and more, sizzling sounds and savory smells will stimulate your senses while you indulge yourself .
 Each cooking station presents the hotel's specialized menus on a real-time basis.
-In particular, the Asian cuisine station has much to offer while the fancy dessert section is popular among women.
+In particular, the Asian cuisine station has much to offer while the fancy dessert section is popular among guests with a sweet tooth.

-Baekje Samgyetang, as its name clearly states, specializes in samgyetang (ginseng chicken soup).
-The restaurant provides menu written in English, Japanese and Chinese, allowing non-Korean speakers to make an order with ease.
-The restaurant’s specialty, samgyetang, is made of tender chicken boiled over a long period of time to broth along with nutritious ingredients such as glutinous rice, garlic, chestnut, ginseng, jujube and more.
-The mouth-watering chicken goes well with the chewy texture of rice, and the healthy broth soup is too delicious to be left unfinished.
+Baekje Samgyetang specializes in samgyetang (ginseng chicken soup).
+The restaurant provides menus written in English, Japanese and Chinese, allowing non-Korean speakers to order with ease.
+The restaurant’s specialty is made of tender chicken boiled over a long period of time along with nutritious ingredients such as glutinous rice, garlic, chestnut, ginseng, jujube and more.
+The mouth-watering chicken goes well with the chewy texture of rice, and the healthy broth is too delicious to be left unfinished.

 The ginseng liquor and chalbap (cooked glutinous rice) that come along with samgyetang are also noteworthy.
 The alcohol made of ginseng, a well-known high-quality medicinal herb, goes so well with samgyetang that many people make a separate purchase of this impressive liquor.
 Chalbap has an interesting chewy texture different from regular cooked rice.

-Since its opening in 1939, Hadongkwan has been crowded with people willingly waiting in line for a hearty meal of gomtang (bone soup).
+Since its opening in 1939, Hadongkwan has become quite famous.
+During lunch time, people can be seen willingly waiting in line for a hearty meal of gomtang (bone soup).
 Gomtang, a soup made of meat and bones boiled to broth for hours, is a well-recommended winter dish that will fill your stomach and keep you warm.
-Hadongkwan was also awarded with Bib Gourmand by Michelin Guide for serving delicious dish at a reasonable price.
+Hadongkwan was also awarded with the Bib Gourmand designation by Michelin Guide for serving a delicious meal at a reasonable price.

 Hadongkwan’s gomtang is available in two different versions: regular soup with only beef in it and the special soup, which includes intestines that add a stronger savory taste.
 Gomtang is served with rice mixed into the soup along with kimchi on the side.
-You can add more flavors into the soup by adding in condiments prepared on the table such as diced spring onions, salt, and pepper to your preference.
+You can add more flavors into the soup by adding in the condiments provided such as diced spring onions, salt, and pepper to your preference.

-As a restaurant where one can get a taste of the famous Jirisan Mountain Black Pork in Seoul, Yuktongryeong is flourishing with customers every day, thanks to its appearance in the variety television show "The Demand of Luxurious Food."
+As the only restaurant where one can get a taste of the famous Jirisan Mountain black pork in Seoul, Yuktongryeong flourishes with customers every day.
+The restaurant’s popularity greatly increased thanks to its appearance in the variety television show "The Demand of Luxurious Food."
 The most popular menu in this restaurant is grilled skin-on black pork.
 As its name implies, unlike the regular pork belly meat, skin-on pork belly is cut along with the skin to create a chewy texture.

-Lightly dip a piece of grilled skin-on pork belly on the dipping salt to taste the original flavor of the meat itself.
+The original flavor of the meat can be tasted by lightly dipping the grilled pork belly in salt or jeotgal (salted seafood).
 Enjoy the grilled meat with the salad and side dishes served to clear out any after taste.
 Another popular menu, kimchi jjigae (kimchi stew) is also an excellent partner with the skin-on pork belly.

 Inaniwa Yosuke, located near Seoul City Hall, is Korea's branch of a restaurant named Sato Yosuke in Japan that has been specializing in udon for the past 350 years.
-As one of the top three must-eat udon in Japan, Inaniwa udon featured at these restaurants is characterized by thin, flat noodles that have a chewy texture.
-The restauarant also made its way to Michelin Guide's list of Bib Gourmand.
+The restauarant also made its way to Michelin Guide's list of Bib Gourmand and is one of the top three must-eat udon in Japan.
+The udon featured at these restaurants are characterized by thin, flat noodles that have a chewy texture.

 Their signature menus are seiro udon and hot soup udon.
-Seiro udon is served cold with two different types of sauce to dip your noodles in: the tsuyu sauce and the sesame miso sauce.
+Seiro udon is served cold with two different sauces to dip your noodles in: the tsuyu sauce and the sesame miso sauce.
 Each sauce has its own unique flavor that will stimulate your tastebuds.
-The recommended side menu to go along with the noodles is shrimp cream croquette, a deliscious combination of smooth cream and shrimp filling covered with a crispy crust.
+The recommended side menu to go along with the noodles is shrimp cream croquette, a delicious combination of smooth cream and shrimp filling covered with a crispy crust.
 The restaurant also sells Inaniwa udon noodles and their special sauces separately for Inaniwa udon at home or to make for an excellent gift.

 Hai Di Lao is a hot pot restaurant franchise that has its main branch in China.
 A plethora of ingredients such as meat, seafood, vegetables, tofu and more are dipped into a boiling broth in this Chinese style shabu shabu cuisine.